efrenmarin45/Front-end-Developer-Interview-Questions/README.md

         It prevents, or throws errors, when relatively "unsafe" actions are taken (such as gaining access to the global object).
         It disables features that are confusing or poorly thought out.

-* Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, `"buzz"` at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
-* Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
-* Why would you use something like the `load` event?
-Does this event have disadvantages?
-Do you know any alternatives, and why would you use those?
-* Explain what a single page app is and how to make one SEO-friendly.
-* What is the extent of your experience with Promises and/or their polyfills?
 * What are the pros and cons of using Promises instead of callbacks? http://www.quora.com/Whats-the-difference-between-a-promise-and-a-callback-in-Javascript
 - callbacks you look at entire block whereas promise depends on a smaller piece of modularized code.
 Callback error can be anywhere inside the script.
 Nested callbacks happening around the same thing...will just run.
 Promise only waits for an event to happen before executing.
 Callback better if you are running small piece of code.
 Callback hell - when too many callbacks are nested within each other.